-Research in the Centre for Interdisciplinary Gender Studies at Leeds has an excellent international reputation, and our research was graded the second highest in the country in terms of 'world-leading' research’ (4*) in the 2008 Research Assessment Exercise (RAE).
+Research in the Centre for Interdisciplinary Gender Studies at Leeds has an excellent international reputation.

 All staff in the Centre are research active and have good rates of attracting research funding.
-Current research in the Centre focuses particularly in the following areas.
+Current research undertaken by staff and PhD students in the Centre focuses on areas including:

 - sex work

 - gender diversity and citizenship

 We strongly believe in research-led teaching, and so leading researchers in the Centre lecture on their specialist subjects and their cutting edge expertise feeds into our learning and teaching materials.
 We hold regular research events including workshops, seminars and lectures for both staff and students.

 Current research projects

 Sugar Rush - The Social Life of Sugar in Contemporary Society